AshishPatilNF/NumberWizardUI/README.md

 4. The user can "Quit" the game at any given time by pressing the "Q key" or the "Quit Button".

-This project was developed for the better understanding of Unity Engine's Buttons, Scene loading, TextMeshPro, UI Elements and Basics of C#.
+This project was developed for the better understanding of Unity Engine's Buttons, SceneManagement, TextMeshPro, UI Elements and Basics of C#.

 This project was developed as a part of the Udemy course "Complete C# Unity Game Developer 2D" under the guidance of Rick Davidson and Ben Tristem.